Management of venous leg ulcers

 Correctly applied compression therapy is the cornerstone of treatment and has been demonstrated to improve the healing rates in patients with existing venous leg ulcers.
 Compression garments or bandages, applied externally to the lower leg, increase the pressure on the skin and underlying structures, thus improving venous return and thereby helping to relieve the symptoms in the lower limb (such as oedema and chronic venous insufficiency).

-Graduated compression bandaging is generally used to treat active ulcers with the highest pressures at the ankle and the pressure reducing towards the knee.
+Graduated compression bandaging is used to treat active ulcers with the highest pressures (40mmHg) at the ankle and the pressure reducing towards the knee (20mmHg).
 There is a large choice of options available for delivering suitable compression.
-If a two or four component system cannot be tolerated, there are leg ulcer hosiery kits or wrap systems, which may be more appropriate.
+If a two or four component bandage system cannot be tolerated, there are leg ulcer hosiery kits or wrap systems (which allow patients to self manage as do not require application by a health care professional), which may be more appropriate.

 The direct application of pressure to a limb is measured in mmHg.
 The amount of pressure required is determined by underlying pathologies as well as the patient’s ability to tolerate compression.